dotnet/csharpstandard/standard/classes.md

 An expression body consisting of “`=>`” followed by an expression `E` and a semicolon is exactly equivalent to the block body `{ get { return E; } }`, and can therefore only be used to specify read-only indexers where the result of the get accessor is given by a single expression.

 *Note*: Even though the syntax for accessing an indexer element is the same as that for an array element, an indexer element is not classified as a variable.
-Thus, it is not possible to pass an indexer element as an `in`, `out`, or `ref` argument unless the indexer itself returns a reference (§FIX_UP_probably_9_7).
+Thus, it is not possible to pass an indexer element as an `in`, `out`, or `ref` argument unless the indexer itself returns a reference (§ref-span-safety).

 The *formal_parameter_list* of an indexer defines the signature ([§7.6](basic-concepts.md#76-signatures-and-overloading)) of the indexer.
 Specifically, the signature of an indexer consists of the number and types of its formal parameters.
 The element type and names of the formal parameters are not part of an indexer’s signature.